Jan. 8, 2021

 The heaters activate automatically when temperatures drop below 60 degrees, so technicians don't need to start and then idle the bus engines on cold mornings and afternoons.
 By the time drivers pick up their first students, the buses are comfortable.
 The heaters are programmable, so they don't run on weekends or holidays unless needed.

-Other fleet managers took notice, and Herdler said this program has been repeated in about a dozen area school districts with some 600 buses.
+Other fleet managers have taken notice, and Herdler said the program has been repeated in about 10 area school districts with over 600 buses.
 The results have been particularly positive for SSD and its students.
-"It has been a blessing to the school district," Herdler said.
+"It has been a blessing to the school district," Herdler said in 2011.
 "It really helps the kids.
 Taking a cold school bus is tough."